ampize/docs/content/docs/guides/datamodels.md

 }
 ```

-* the key "Product" is the name of the Type, it MUST be unique across all datasources
+* the key "Product" is the name of the Type, it MUST be unique across all data sources
 * the "name" value MUST be equal to the Type key
 * each field is described by a number of properties